Information in additional observations of a non-parametric experiment that is not estimable: Main results

 \begin{samepage} \begin{theorem} Let \(\mathcal{E} = (X, P_{\theta} ; \theta \in \Theta)\) be an experiment such that for some \(n \in \N\), \(\alpha > 0\), and \(\beta > 0\) the family \((P_{\theta})_{\theta \in \Theta}\) is \((2n,\alpha,\beta)\)-rich, then

 \end{theorem} \end{samepage}

-This result is somewhat comparable to Proposition~2 of Helgeland\cite{Helgeland1982} and Theorem~2 of Mammen\cite{Mammen1986}, both of which concern experiments that are finite dimensional in an appropriate sense.
+This result is somewhat comparable to Proposition~2 of Helgeland\cite{Helgeland1982} and Theorem~2 of Mammen\cite{Mammen1986}, both of which concern experiments that are finite-dimensional in an appropriate sense.
 The proof is given in Section~\ref{sec:lowerbound}.

 In particular, if for some \(\alpha > 0\) and \(\beta > 0\) a family is \((m, \alpha, \beta)\)-rich for all \(m \in \N\) then the value of additional observations from the corresponding experiment decreases at a rate of \(1/\sqrt{n}\).